 - if you have flat feet, use special insoles (support arches) in shoes

-- do not overextend your joints just because you can
+- overextend your joints just because you can

 For more general information on joint hypermobility you may find these sites helpful:

 It may also help to meet other people with joint hypermobility syndrome, or join a support group like the Hypermobility Syndromes Association ( has a support group in Plymouth) or Ehlers-Danlos Support UK.(has support groups on Cornwall and Plymouth).